andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 With hindsight this seems obvious, but which made me nervous at the time,

 @gaythu-rajan to provide the sketch of this

+NEAR ENEMY: The DDD patterns and techniques are there to help, but the domain experts are your real guide.

 ### The Domain is Talking to You  [AHL]